-To have received a few phone calls as tance on behalf of faculty and staff members going through some particularly difficult times, indicates to me that some on campus do care.
+To have received a few phone calls as Ihave this semester, asking my assistance on behalf of faculty and staff members going through some particularly difficult times, indicates to me that some on campus do care.
 To reach out when a colleague is in trouble, whatever the circumstances, shows me how caring some WPCers can be and are.
-However, I am saddened by the lack of support of which I am too often made aware.
-Years ago I was reading a professional journal and came across an article written by a college professor.
-Among other things it pointed out how the local campus minister had never attended one of the professor's classes, even though the topics discussed and taught were so very relevant to campus ministry.
+However, I am saddened by the lack of support of which I am too often made it pointed out how the local campus minister had never attended one of the professor's classes, even though the topics discussed and taught were so very relevant to campus ministry.
 The author was a WPCer.